GoogleChrome/chrome-extensions-samples/functional-samples/cookbook.sidepanel-site-specific/README.md

 # Site-specific side panel example

-This example demonstrates how to display the side panel only on google.com using the [SidePanel API](https://developer.chrome.com/docs/extensions/reference/sidePanel/).
+This example demonstrates how to display the side panel only on google.com using the [Side Panel API](https://developer.chrome.com/docs/extensions/reference/sidePanel/).
 It also allows users to open the side panel by clicking on the [action icon](https://developer.chrome.com/docs/extensions/reference/action/) or a keyboard shortcut.

 ## Running this extension